seemyoon/jupyter_insulin-dose-research/Set_up_PostgreSQL_on_Ubuntu.md

 Grant the missing privileges (THIS is the key)
 ```
 -- allow using the schema
-GRANT USAGE ON SCHEMA public TO semyon;
+GRANT USAGE ON SCHEMA public TO myuser;

 -- allow creating tables
-GRANT CREATE ON SCHEMA public TO semyon;
+GRANT CREATE ON SCHEMA public TO myuser;
 ```
 6. Test connection
 ```